MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 ## Basic Rules of Editing Markdown (.md files):

-The majority of this site’s text content is stored in Markdown files (those with an .md extension).
+Most of this site’s text content is stored in Markdown files (.md).

-For editing purposes, here are helpful markdown file format instructions.
-For the most part, you can just edit the text content directly where you see it.
+For editing, use these helpful Markdown formatting guidelines.
+In most cases, you can simply edit the text directly.

 ### Paragraphs